 Elements of Informed Consent

-The Malpractice of Research and Lack of Informed Consent
+Research Malpractice and Lack of Informed Consent

 Generally, participating in a clinical trial requires permission and a signature on a large amount of paperwork.
 Still, there are times when a severe reaction or complication must be addressed.